CCBlueX/LiquidBounce/.github/CODING_STANDARDS.md

 # Rewriting

-If a functionality is rewritable in Kotlin instead of Java and results in the same functionality and performance, feel free to rewrite it.
+If a part of the codebase is rewritable in Kotlin instead of Java and results in the same functionality and performance, feel free to rewrite it.

 # Files